• Home

 Notes:

-- For this to work, the trigger must come before the reward.
-It does not work if the trigger comes after or during the delivery of the rewards.
+• For this to work, the marker must appear before the reward, not after or during its delivery.

 (+ R) Positive reinforcers are favourable events or outcomes that are presented after the behaviour.
 Positive reinforcement strengthens a response or behaviour by adding praise or a direct reward. (- R) Negative reinforcers involve the removal of unfavourable events or outcomes after the display of a behaviour.
 In these situations, a response is strengthened by removing something considered unpleasant.
 Punishment in Operant Conditioning Punishment is the presentation of an adverse event or outcome that decreases the behaviour it follows.
 There are two kinds of punishment.
 In both of these cases, the behaviour decreases.